certbot/certbot/docs/using.rst

 installing Certbot directly with pip from PyPI or downloading a ZIP archive from GitHub may be technically possible but are not presently recommended or supported.

-.. rubric:: Footnotes

-.. [#venv] By using this virtualized Python environment (`virtualenv
-           <https://virtualenv.pypa.io>`_) we don't pollute the main
-           OS space with packages from PyPI!